aclink88/ImageDescript/README.md

-# mini-transformer
+# Mini-Transformer: Image Descriptor

- experimenting with DL architectures
+Experimenting with CNN & Transformer architectures to create a comprehensive tool to parse complex images and translate them into descriptions.